Cyber-Wolfe/Netflix_and_Analyze/README.md

 ![NumpyList.PNG](https://github.com/Cyber-Wolfe/Netflix_and_Analyze/blob/main/Resources/NumpyList.PNG)

-7. Lastly, we created a linear regression object, then fit said object to the IMDb list to have a uniform measure for the other review sites.
-Then plotted IMDb against Rotten Tomatoes, Metacritic and then Hidden Gems in that order.
+7. Next a Linear regression object was created, then said object was fit and reshaped with the IMDb data and that training data, and then the IMDb data was reshaped and given a prediction.
+This would obtain a line of best-fit for the graph.
+We had used the IMDb data as an uniform measure for the other review sites because of it having the most reliable data out of the initial site.
+As well as it acting as an actual database unlike the other aggregate review sites.

+8. Lastly, these steps were repeated for each review site, and then the process was repeated for each genre.

-*Line of Best-Fit for Linear Regression*
+*Line of Best-Fit for Linear regression*

 ![IMDb_vs_Rotten_Tomatoes_for_Action_Movies](https://github.com/Cyber-Wolfe/Netflix_and_Analyze/blob/main/Resources/IMDb_vs_Rotten_Tomatoes_for_Action_Movies.png)